gridjs/docs/README.md

 Caution!
-GridJS is under developing, any function may be changed or removed.
+GridJS is under developing, any method may be changed or removed.

 See full API reference list [here](http://gridjs.org/docs/API.html).